 Community moving into action and setting standards for behavior

 Despite the challenges, we can start to notice, name and disarm gaslighting, muddying the waters, himpathy/whitepathy, making it personal, controlling the process and DARVO on both small and large scales.

-- We can start to notice, name and disarm these behaviors whenever we use them ourselves.
+- start to notice, name and disarm these behaviors whenever we use them ourselves.

-- We can learn to stay with the discomfort of being asked to examine our behaviors rather then reflexively move to defending ourselves.
+- learn to stay with the discomfort of being asked to examine our behaviors rather then reflexively move to defending ourselves.

-- We can normalize talking about these behaviors on the micro level, so we get lots of practice doing so.
+- normalize talking about these behaviors on the micro level, so we get lots of practice doing so.

-- We can find the bravery to step into action on both the micro and macro level when we witness the use of defensive behaviors.
+- find the bravery to step into action on both the micro and macro level when we witness the use of defensive behaviors.

-- We can create policies designed to deal with boundary concerns that include educating people and groups about the use of these techniques, along with mitigation strategies.
+- create policies designed to deal with boundary concerns that include educating people and groups about the use of these techniques, along with mitigation strategies.

-- We can recognize that all sides of a boundary concern deserve a fair and compassionate process.
+- recognize that all sides of a boundary concern deserve a fair and compassionate process.

 I believe that building a culture where people know that using these techniques will not work and are not tolerated is a vital part of providing a fair process for all.